spicyital/battery-ml-benchmark/README.md

 Intended for ML-method comparison, time-series evaluation practice, and portfolio demonstration.
 It is not a battery-management-system controller, safety-certified estimator, warranty tool, or substitute for validation on licensed representative measurements.
 The synthetic-to-real gap, calibration, uncertainty, pack-level effects, and sensor-fault behavior remain open work.

-## Privacy and provenance

-This public benchmark uses generated synthetic data only.
-It contains no WRepo, student, employer, proprietary university, credential, personal, or unpublished research data.
-Public-data adapters require documented source and license metadata before use.

-A résumé-ready project summary is available in [docs/resume-summary.md](docs/resume-summary.md).